-Listed below are the projects that are offered through the Museums and Collections Projects Program.
+Listed below are the projects that are offered through this year’s Museums and Collections Projects Program.
 New projects are added to the list during the year.
 To view available projects with a specific museum or collection, click on the collection link.
-Each project has a position description (PD) that provides further details – to view a PD, click on the link.
+Download individual project guides to find out more information on a specific project.